cloudmesh-community/book/chapters/class/e516-syllabus-nodates.md

 * Prerequisite(s): Knowledge of a programming language, the ability to pick up other programming languages as needed, willingness to enhance your knowledge from online resources and additional literature.
-You will need access to a "modern" computer that allows using virtual machines and/or containers.
+You will need access to a *modern* computer that allows using virtual machines and/or containers.
 If such a system is not available to you can also use cloud vms we provide and if you opt to do so one or more Raspberry's PI.
 All residential students will have